Submissions are currently closed.

-RDR events are typically held on the third Monday of each month (with the exception of November and December).
+Staged Reading Series events are typically held on the third Sunday of each month (with the exception of November and December).
 Scripts are assigned a director and a cast, and in most cases scripts are given two rehearsals during the week prior to the reading.
 Writers are invited to attend the reading and rehearsals either in person or through web based video conferencing, but it is not required.

 What happens in the Critical Response session?